NinaCrnivec/NinaCrnivec.github.io/_pages/cv.md

 ## Awards & Scholarships
 * Columbia Climate School Enrichment Funding for professional development and research visits to Princeton University and NOAA Geophysical Fluid Dynamics Laboratory in Princeton, New Jersey, as well as Climate and Radiation Laboratory at NASA Goddard Space Flight Center in Greenbelt, Maryland (2023)
-* Postdoctoral position at Columbia University and NASA GISS to work on the project funded by Modeling, Analysis, Predictions and Projections (MAPP) program, NOAA Climate Program Office (2021 – 2023)
+* Postdoctoral research scientist position at Columbia University and NASA GISS to work on the project funded by Modeling, Analysis, Predictions and Projections (MAPP) program, NOAA Climate Program Office (2021 – 2023)
 * [European Meteorological Society Media Award: Outreach and Communication Award](https://www.emetsoc.org/oc2020-for-rescccue-slovenia/) (together with Dr. Žiga Zaplotnik, Dr. Lina Boljka and Dr. Aljoša Slameršak) for the project **["RESCCCUE – REminding Slovenian authorities Climate Change Crisis requires Urgent Effort"](https://www.emetsoc.org/wp-content/uploads/2020/06/oc2020_RESCCCUE_project-description.pdf)** (2020)
 * Ph.D. position to work on the project ["B4 – Radiative heating and cooling at cloud scale and its impact on dynamics"](https://w2w.meteo.physik.uni-muenchen.de/research_areas/phase1/b4/index.html) within Transregional Collaborative Research Center SFB/TRR 165 Waves To Weather (W2W) funded by German Research Foundation (2016 – 2019)
 * Travel Grant for one-month scientific stay at Naval Postgraduate School, California (2015)
-* National Excellence Scholarship Ad Futura for studying abroad, awarded by the Slovene Human Resources Development and Scholarship Fund (2013 – 2015)
+* National Excellence Scholarship Ad Futura for studying abroad at LMU Munich, Germany, awarded by the Slovene Human Resources Development and Scholarship Fund (2013 – 2015)
-* ERASMUS Grant for studying abroad at Technical University of Berlin (2011 – 2012)
+* ERASMUS Grant for studying abroad at Technical University of Berlin, Germany (2011 – 2012)
 * Zois Scholarship for distinctly talented students, awarded by the Slovene Human Resources Development and Scholarship Fund (entire secondary school and university studying period in Slovenia: 2005 – 2013)
 * Dean’s Award for outstanding academic achievement, University of Ljubljana (2009 – 2014)
 * Golden Matura Award for outstanding achievements at secondary school final examination and Special Award for top final grades in all subjects in the last study year (2009)